swift-server/guides/log-levels.md

 ### Log levels to avoid

-All these rules are only _general_ guidelines, and as such may have exceptions.Consider the following examples and rationale for why logging at high log levels by a library may not be desirable:
+All these rules are only _general_ guidelines, and as such may have exceptions.
+Consider the following examples and rationale for why logging at high log levels by a library may not be desirable:

 It is generally _not acceptable_ for a service client (e.g. an http client) to log an `error` when a request has failed.
 End-users may be using the client to probe if an endpoint is even responsive or not, and a failure to respond may be _expected_ behavior.
 Logging errors would only confuse and pollute their logs.

 Instead, libraries should either `throw`, or return an `Error` value that users of the library will have enough knowladge about if they should log or ignore it.

 It is even less acceptable for a library to log any successful operations.
-This leads to flodding server side systems, especially
+This leads to flodding server side systems, especially if e.g. one were to log every successfully handled request in a server side application this can easily flood and overwhelm logging systems when deployed to production where many end users are connected to the same server.
+Such issues are rarely found in development time, because of only a single peer requesting things from the service-under-test.

 #### Examples (of things to avoid)